DavidAnson/markdownlint/doc/Rules.md

 Parameters: allowed_elements (array of string; default empty)

-This rule is triggered whenever raw HTML is used in a markdown document:
+This rule is triggered whenever raw HTML is used in a Markdown document:

 ```markdown
 <h1>Inline HTML heading</h1>
 ```

-To fix this, use 'pure' markdown instead of including raw HTML:
+To fix this, use 'pure' Markdown instead of including raw HTML:

 ```markdown
 # Markdown heading